annarein/bnb_multicut/README.md

 # 🧠 BnB Multicut Solver

-This project implements a **Branch and Bound algorithm** to solve the Multicut / Clique Partitioning problem on weighted graphs.
+This project implements a **Branch and Bound algorithm** to solve the Multicut / Clique Partitioning problem on undirected weighted graphs.
 It supports comparison against ILP-based solutions and known optimal solutions from the CP-Lib dataset.

 ---